-Yannick Gill is a Legal Fellow at Robert F. Kennedy Human Rights where he works on Human Rights Litigation and Advocacy in Latin America and the Caribbean.
-Gill joins Robert F. Kennedy after working as a Global Fellow with the United States Agency for International Development in The Dominican Republic where his work facilitated access to education for migrants along the Haitian border.
+Yannick Gill is a Legal Fellow at Robert F. Kennedy Human Rights where he works on human rights litigation and advocacy in Latin America and the Caribbean.
+Yannick joins Robert F. Kennedy after working as a Global Fellow with the United States Agency for International Development in the Dominican Republic where his work facilitated access to education for migrants along the Haitian border.

-Gill earned his J.D. from Howard University School of Law, where he was a Social Engineer awardee for his commitment to public service.
-Prior to law school he received his B.A. with Honors in Spanish Literature and Culture from Valdosta State University.
-Gill is fluent in Spanish and has a working knowledge of French.
+Yannick earned a J.D. from Howard University School of Law and a B.A. with Honors in Spanish Literature and Culture from Valdosta State University.
+He is fluent in Spanish and has a working knowledge of French.